Renault Trezor: Exterior

 The car's lack of visible seams is largely due to the use of its clamshell style roof which opens up to allow passengers to enter the interior.
 The single piece canopy opens by hinging forward on struts.
-The car also uses a carbon-fiber chassis and a wooden frame under the bonnet, which was built with French bicycle manufacturer KEIr3rr4rM, to function as a luggage rack.
-It had to carry on the legacy of the DeZir, extreme beauty and economy while sacrificing top speed.O Rodrigo Carvalho do colégio. efanor 8⁰A fez isto.
+The car also uses a carbon-fiber chassis and a wooden frame under the bonnet, which was built with German bicycle manufacturer Keim, to function as a luggage rack.
+It had to carry on the legacy of the DeZir, extreme beauty and economy while sacrificing top speed.

 The car has a drag coefficient of 0.22 which makes it one of the most aerodynamically efficient cars in the world.
 The exterior lighting signature of the car changes when switched to autonomous mode.
 The car rides on 21 inch front and 22 inch rear wheels with gaps between spokes in the shape of the Eiffel Tower, besides carbon-fiber scoops to aid in brake cooling.